BirdFarmer/BinanceRepo/BinanceTestnet/Tools/MultiTesterWindow-Usage.md

 - After a run completes the MultiTester extracts a concise "best setup" for the top-performing run and writes it to `results/multi/strategy_insights.json` next to the CSV.
 - The TradingAppDesktop main window will look for this file (in its own results folder or across the repository) and automatically apply per-strategy short recommendations as tooltips in the strategy selector.
-- Tooltips show the concrete setup that produced the best run (timeframe, symbol set or expanded symbol list if available, TP/SL multipliers, win rate, net PnL, trades, start/candles when present).
+Tooltips show the concrete setup that produced the best run (timeframe, symbol set or expanded symbol list if available, TP/SL multipliers, win rate, net PnL, trades, start/end/candles when present).
+Tooltips are informational only — the UI will not automatically apply configurations from the tooltip.
-- There is also groundwork to let the UI apply a best-setup automatically (e.g., populate timeframe, TP/SL and symbol selection) — ask me to enable "Apply best setup on click" if you want that wired in.

 ## Notes on summary & reliability